KPrince-coder/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7.Creates a file containing the text 'Best School'.
 8.Writes into a file and deletes already existing content, that's i if it already has a content.
 9.Duplicates the last line of the file 'iacta'.
+10.Deletes all the regular files with a .js extension that are present in the current directory and all its subfolders.